Satan's Slave (1976 film): Home media

+Reception

 In a contemporary review for the Monthly Film Bulletin, Michael Grossbard described Satan's Slave as "basically an archaic second feature" and "the sort of subject likely to turn up on Sunday afternoon children's television, with its kids-in-trouble/blame-the-older-generation theme."
 He considered the plot "well constructed and written" and the performances "never below standard, though it would be nice to see Michael Gough in more demanding parts."
 The film was negatively received by the Coventry Evening Telegraph and the Aberdeen Press and Journal.
 Criticising the "ponderous" script, the "predictable" action and the performances of the cast, the Telegraph described the film as "mindless, stupefying trash [...] which destroys any reputation this country may have had as a producer of worthwhile films."
 The Press and Journal called it "horrible" and "ridiculous" and "[reliant] for its shock tactics on a series of blatant, disgraceful set pieces."

 Satan's Slave continues to divide critical opinion.
 AllMovie calls the film a "standard effort".
 Awarding two stars out of five, reviewer Fred Beldin comments that Satan's Slave "delivers extra gore and skin to keep the attention from wandering off a well-trodden road [...]
 There's no mystery for the viewer, because director Warren isn't shy about introducing the male lead with a scene in which he rapes and murders a flirty blonde."
 However, he considers it "more watchable" than Warren's later films.
 David Parkinson of Radio Times gives three stars out of five, concluding that Warren "ultimately overindulges in horror clichés and garish set pieces".
 TV Guide magazine describes it as a "vile shocker [...] full of unappetising gore effects", while Time Out considers it an "absolute stinker", criticising its dialogue and "dragged-out" theme.
 By contrast, Martin Unsworth of Starburst magazine names it "one of the big underrated movies of the '70s" and a "vital entry to the British horror pantheon".
 Gary Raymond and Gray Taylor of Wales Arts Review rank the film 21st in their list of the "50 greatest" lesser-known horror films.